jjsnc/jjsnc.github.io/README.md

-# Cybersecurity Journal
+# My Cybersecurity Portfolio

-Basically, where I track everything I learn.
+Welcome, this is basically where I track all the things I have learned - this would include CTF writeups, labs, projects, etc.

 [My Website](https://jjsnc.github.io/)